-In order to get the most from your organization’s engagement survey, as a manager, you want to get as many responses from your team as possible.
-A high participation rate ensures that results are truly representative of the department or organization.
+In order to get the most from your organization’s engagement survey, you want to get as many responses from your team as possible.
+A high participation rate ensures that results represent the department or organization.
 It also provides the best opportunity for actionable insight.

 What is a "good" participation rate for an engagement survey?
 We would typically suggest 65-85% depending on your organization's size.

-Encouraging higher participation isn't a bad thing, but if you're not reaching your desired participation rates, there's a chance that you're doing or saying something that is having an unintended (negative) impact on your team's participation.
+Encouraging higher participation isn't a bad thing to strive for.
+However, if you're not reaching your desired participation rates despite your effort, there's a chance that you're doing or saying something that is having an unintended impact on your team's participation.

-With this in mind, we've compiled a list of "Do's" and "Don’ts" for encouraging participation from your teams.
+With this in mind, we've compiled a list of "Do's" and "Don’ts" to encourage survey participation from your teams.

 Do's and don'ts of encouraging survey participation